valenandrean29-debug/workflow-automation/README.md

 - Monitors incoming emails
 - Classifies emails into categories (finance, customer, marketing, etc.)
 - Applies labels automatically
 - Sends auto-replies based on category
+- RAG-powered response retrieval from Google Docs**

 ## How to Use
 1. Download the JSON file